-The Nature Conservancy Applauds the Great American Outdoors Act
+The Nature Conservancy Applauds Ohio Senators' Support of Great American Outdoors Act

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world's toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
 Working in 79 countries and territories, we use a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit www.nature.org or follow @nature_press on Twitter.